skellis46/finger-pointing-moon/case-for-support.md

 The research has three primary research questions that reflect these issues:

-1. _Proxies_: What are practice-research's common epistemic proxies and how does their presence affect the value of practice-research as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour? (expert opinion, literature-based research)
+1. _Proxies_: What are practice-research's common epistemic proxies and how does their presence affect the value of practice-research as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour?

 2. _Limits:_ What are the epistemic limits of practice-research?
-What experiences and aspects of practices are not able to be known, understood or articulated? (first-person and third-person case-report)
+What experiences and aspects of practices are not able to be known, understood or articulated?

 3. _Hyper-specificity_: What language is typically used to express findings and failures in practice-research?
-How might this language be developed, adapted or reconfigured in order to create increased critical dialogue between practice-research artist-scholars and their projects? (systematic review and meta-analysis)
+How might this language be developed, adapted or reconfigured in order to create increased critical dialogue between practice-research artist-scholars and their projects?

 ## Research context

+### Why is it important that the research questions are explored?

 Practice-research is not a singular method but rather an overarching approach for working with creative practices in scholarly contexts.
-The approach is  characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it has a contested relationship to language and dissemination; and it involves experiences that are commonly ambiguous and hidden.
-Given these characteristics which mangle analysis, creative practice, mesearch, it stands to reason that we artist-scholars tend to conceive our research findings _a priori_, and then present them _a posteriori_ as _reflective spaces_ using vague, hopeful and sensitive language: "I hope this serves adequately";[@jeremy_bubb_missing_2020] "hopefully as you continue to read and listen, it will become gradually clearer";[@andrew_miller_exploring_2020] "the open-endedness of artistic research allows the possibility for the ongoing development of new insights among the wider community of creative practitioners";[@edmund_hunt_composition_2020] and "with this text I’m really not trying to make any grand statements.
+The approach has four key characteristics: i) it is first-person, and involves self-critical reflection, or _mesearch_;[@rees_self-reflective_2019] ii) it involves repetition through artistic practice; iii) it has a contested relationship to language and dissemination; and iv) it involves experiences that are commonly ambiguous and/or hidden.
+These characteristics produce complex and messy epistemic possibilities.
+Consequently, artist-scholars have a dirty open secret: we commonly conceive our research findings _a priori_, and/or present them _a posteriori_ as _reflective spaces_ using vague, hopeful and sensitive language.
+For example, "I hope this serves adequately";[@jeremy_bubb_missing_2020] "hopefully as you continue to read and listen, it will become gradually clearer";[@andrew_miller_exploring_2020] "the open-endedness of artistic research allows the possibility for the ongoing development of new insights among the wider community of creative practitioners";[@edmund_hunt_composition_2020] and "with this text I’m really not trying to make any grand statements.
 It is a collection of words and decisions that function more as a demonstration".[@paul_norman_click_2020]

-**insert here something about body based uniqueness**: These characteristics are uniquely amplified for artist-scholars working with body-based practices.
-For instance
+The four characteristics outlined above are uniquely amplified for artist-scholars working with body-based practices.
+By _body-based_ I mean practices like dance and somatics predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
+What is unique for body-based practices in relation to the key characteristics of practice-research described above is that they have a particularly complex and often fraught relationship with language; the experiential nuances are not seen, but _felt_; the practices intersect with contested issues of embodiment and tacit awareness; and they further complicate problems to do with disappearance, ephemerality and documentation.

-In _Finger Pointing Moon_ I propose two things: i) that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices; ii) that this systemic failure has complex ramifications for artist-scholars working with body-based practices.

-In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.
+_Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices; ii) body-based practices provide a unique and focused lens through which to understand the possibilities and limitations of practice-research.

-- is anything not able to be claimed? is anything not 'presentable as truth'? what are the limits? at what point would a reader guffaw? (reminded here of that experiemnt to get fake papers published)

-### why is it important that these questions are explored?

-this is because it hasn't yet happened built on assumptions and proxies. it's important because currently we generate unfalsifiable outcomes in which anyone can say anything, and that are rarely explicitly built on or around other overlapping practices.
-But what do we get or gain from something different?
+The three research questions form the spine of the project's attempt to compel practice-research to adopt and then wield a more complex, lucid and certain relationship with its own epistemic possibilities, limitations and failings.
+The alternative is the current situation in which endless variations of process are circulated and fetishized,[^fetish] outcomes are rarely explicitly made in dialogue with overlapping practices,[^theory] and there are no limits to the type of unfalsifiable claims to understanding able to be made, and no limits to their vagueness.

+In short, if all practice-research is presentable as _truth_ then it is broken.
+These research questions -- _proxies_, _limits_ and _hyper-specificity_ -- form the basic of a project that attempts to fix practice-research.

-### other research in this area?
+### Other research in this area

-### my contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

-### who will be most interested in the outcomes?

 The history of practice-research has been dogged by epistemic uncertainty that can be characterised by two distinct positions: 1) artistic artefacts require a written statement that synthesises the epistemic status or findings of the research;[e.g. @nelson_practice_2013; @noauthor_ref2021_2019] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012]